Last Updated on March 2, 2022 by Lawrence Berezin

 2. Asking a parking ticket warrior or cop if it’s safe to park here?

-This is sad but true.
-It is really dumb to rely upon warriors or cops to teach you parking rules in NYC.
+This question is sad but true.
+It is dumb to rely upon warriors or cops to teach you parking rules in NYC.
 I’ve yet to hear a story where the outcome did not involve a parking ticket.

 3. Arguing with a parking ticket warrior over a parking ticket